Frequently asked questions and tips for applicants

 If you have further questions:

-It is also illegal for you or anyone else to offer money or favours or other benefits of any kind to an officer of DCJ Housing in exchange for helping you.
+It is illegal for you or anyone else to offer money or favours or other benefits of any kind to an officer of DCJ Housing in exchange for helping you.
 If you have any information regarding this, please contact Business Assurance on 1800 422 322.
 DCJ Housing may refuse the provision of further housing services to anyone who has engaged or sought to engage in corrupt or illegal conduct.